 The Bond Issuer described using the remainder of the net proceeds to repay all outstanding indebtedness under the Bond Issuer's 'Existing Senior Debt Facilities'.
 These facilities are secured on the Facility and related assets (including the shares in the Bond Issuer, insurances and bank accounts, including the 'Debt Service Account').
 The Bonds will be secured by the Facility once released from the existing security.
-In the 2019 Report the Bond Issuer's describes that the proceeds of 2018 Green Bond have been fully and entirely used for the repayment of outstanding indebtedness under the Existing Senior Debt Facilities and that the remaining balance of the outstanding indebtedness and associated repayment expenses were repaid using existing cash.
+In the 2019 & 2020 Report the Bond Issuer's describes that the proceeds of 2018 Green Bond have been fully and entirely used for the repayment of outstanding indebtedness under the Existing Senior Debt Facilities and that the remaining balance of the outstanding indebtedness and associated repayment expenses were repaid using existing cash.

 The Framework defines eligible projects as geothermal energy generation facilities that support the objectives of the Indonesian government's sustainability strategy, which includes the commitment to decrease greenhouse gas emissions by 26% by 2020.
 Proceeds of Bonds issued in accordance with the Framework will only be used in connection with assets with emissions of less than 100g CO2 per kWh estimated carbon intensity.
-This compares favorably to the Indonesian national average emission factor for electricity of over 877g CO2 per kWh and coal-fired generation at nearly 990g CO2 per kWh.
-In our opinion, these criteria satisfy the requirements of a Green Project under the GBP and based on information provide to us by the Bond Issuer and the Banks the Facility also meets these criteria.
-Further information on the Facility is set out below.
+This compares favorably to the Indonesian national average emission factor for electricity of over 0.769g CO2e per kWh and coal-fired generation at nearly 920g CO2 per kWh3.